eth-protocol-fellows/cohort-three/projects/4337-wallet.md

 ## Project description

 <!-- What is your proposed solution?  -->

-The proposed 4337 wallet will be a browser extension wallet which will support the following features:
+The proposed 4337 wallet will be a browser extension wallet that will split into modules, namely extension, auth and recovery.
+The split of modules is so that we can have support for multiple SCW implementations.
+Each wallet would be able to expose the API for the user to select the SCW implementation that they want to try out.

+The extension will support the following features:

+- Support multiple SCW implementations
 - Ability to create a SCW
 - Recover a SCW
 - Support for sending transactions